 In this instance, I was unsure of everything.
 The crematorium was one of the few places I was familiar with, but the exact directions seemed elusive.

 So, all this kept me painfully, mindfully attentive when I wanted to gloss and fly past the day.
-My speed notched up in line with my anxiety and adrenalin.
-The lack of precise directions made me crawl.
+My speed notched up in line with my anxiety and adrenaline.
+The lack of precise directions slowed me to a crawl.

 I wanted this day over and done with.
 The in-my-face reality of her passing was not something I wanted to face or talk about out loud, especially not with others.